CloudCannon/rosey/README.md

-# rosey
+# Rosey

-The CLI for the CloudCannon rosey package.
+The CLI for the CloudCannon rosey package, an open-source tool for managing translations on static websites.

 Requires node >=10.0.0